qubic/integration/Partners/migration.md

 Migration is only necessary for the old archiver endpoints.
 The live endpoints will stay available (but prefixed with the base path `/live`).

+If you are unsure how to replace certain endpoint calls, please contact us so we can help you.

 ## Deprecated archiver endpoints

 The following endpoints will be removed completely as soon as possible (ETA end of 2025):